Transforming Realty to Gift Reality

-Want to make an impactful donation to American University without touching your bank account?
-Consider a gift of real estate.
-Such a generous gift helps AU continue to offer an outstanding education to students for generations to come.
+Want to make a big gift to American University without touching your bank account?
+Consider giving us real estate.
+Such a generous gift helps us continue our work for years to come.
 And a gift of real estate also helps you.
-When you donate appreciated property that you have held longer than one year you receive a federal income tax charitable deduction, you avoid paying capital gains tax, and you no longer have to pay for that property's maintenance costs, property taxes, or insurance.
+When you give us appreciated property you have held longer than one year, you qualify for a federal income tax charitable deduction.
+This eliminates capital gains tax.
+And you no longer have to deal with that property's maintenance costs, property taxes or insurance.

-Another benefit: you don't have to worry about navigating the process of selling the property.
-You can deed the property directly to American University, or ask your attorney to add a few sentences in your will or trust agreement naming AU as the beneficiary.
+Another benefit: You don't have to hassle with selling the real estate.
+You can deed the property directly to AU or ask your attorney to add a few sentences in your will or trust agreement.

 Ways to Give Real Estate

-You can donate real estate to American University in any of the following ways:
+You can give real estate to AU in the following ways:

-A GIFT IN YOUR WILL OR LIVING TRUST.
-A gift of real estate through your will or living trust provides you with the flexibility to change your mind and the opportunity to support American University with a larger gift than you might otherwise be able to make during your lifetime.
-In as little as one or two sentences, you can ensure that your support for AU continues after your lifetime, and that your estate will benefit from a federal estate tax charitable deduction.
+A gift of real estate through your will or living trust allows you the flexibility to change your mind and the potential to support our work with a larger gift than you could during your lifetime.
+In as little as one sentence or two, you can ensure that your support for AU continues after your lifetime.

-A retained life estate.
-Perhaps the tax advantages that a gift of real estate to American University would offer appeal to you, but you want to continue living in or renting out your personal residence.
-You can transfer your personal residence or farm to AU but keep the right to occupy the home for the rest of your life.
-You continue to pay real estate taxes, maintenance fees, and insurance on the property.
-Even though the university would not actually take possession of the residence until after your lifetime, you receive an immediate federal income tax charitable deduction for a portion of your home's value.
-This type of gift cannot be revoked.
+Perhaps you like the tax advantages a gift of real estate to our organization would offer, but you want to continue living in your personal residence for your lifetime.
+You can transfer your personal residence or farm to AU but keep the right to occupy (or rent out) the home for the rest of your life.
+You continue to pay real estate taxes, maintenance fees and insurance on the property.
+Even though AU would not actually take possession of the residence until after your lifetime, since your gift cannot be revoked, you qualify for a federal income tax charitable deduction for a portion of your home's value.

-A CHARITABLE GIFT ANNUITY OR DEFERRED GIFT ANNUITY.
-Are you tired of the hassles that come with maintaining your property, such as paying taxes, utilities and repair bills?
-Consider donating the property to American University in exchange for reliable payments for life for you (and someone else, if you so choose).
-When you establish a charitable gift annuity, you are allowed a federal income tax charitable deduction in the year that you set up the gift annuity.
-If you use appreciated real estate to make the gift, you can usually eliminate capital gains tax on a portion of the gift and spread the rest of the gain over your life expectancy.
+Are you tired of the hassles of maintaining your property such as paying taxes, utilities and repair bills?
+Consider donating the property to AU in exchange for reliable payments for life for you (and someone else, if you choose).
+When you arrange a charitable gift annuity, you receive a federal income tax charitable deduction in the year you set up the gift annuity when you itemize on your taxes.
+If you use appreciated real estate to make a gift, you can usually eliminate capital gains tax on a portion of the gift and spread the rest of the gain over your life expectancy.
 A gift of unmortgaged property to fund a deferred gift annuity is preferable and generates the greatest tax benefit.

-A charitable lead trust.
-This gift can be a wonderful way for you to both support American University and transfer appreciated real estate to your family tax-free.
+This gift can be a wonderful way for you to benefit AU and simultaneously transfer appreciated real estate to your family tax-free.
 You should consider funding the charitable lead trust with real estate that is income-producing and expected to increase in value over the term of the trust.

-A tribute or endowed gift.
-A gift of real estate may be a perfect way to honor your loved one.
-When you make an endowed gift of real estate, your contribution is invested with and becomes part of American University's endowment.
-An annual distribution is made for the purposes that you designate.
-Because the principal remains intact, the fund will generate support.
+A gift of real estate may be a perfect way to honor your loved one in perpetuity.
+When you make an endowed gift of real estate, your contribution is invested with and becomes part of our endowment.
+An annual distribution is made for the purpose you designate.
+Because the principal remains intact, the fund will generate support in perpetuity.

-- Contact Seth Speyer, Executive Director of Planned Giving at 202-885-3411 or firstname.lastname@example.org to discuss how a gift of real estate could make a difference at American University.
+- Contact Seth D. Speyer at 202-885-3411 or email@example.com to discuss the possibility of giving real estate to AU.

 - Seek the advice of your financial or legal advisor to make sure this gift fits your goals.